 In the highly competitive residential home sales market, you cannot have a dated kitchen or bathroom and expect to get top dollar for your property.
-Not only are these improvements the key to getting a good price for your house flip, but they are crucial for getting people interested.
+These improvements are the key to getting a good price for your house flip, plus they are crucial for getting people interested.
 High quality improvements to kitchens and bathrooms will surely decrease the days a property spends on the market.

 According to US News, the average kitchen remodel in the United States runs $16,000 and the average cost of a bathroom makeover is $10,000.
 These are some of the best renovations for resale as they will make purchasers fall in love with your property, and pay for themselves.

 Not every kitchen and bathroom needs a complete overhaul, but almost all require some updating.
 Objectively look at the existing kitchen cabinets.
 Do they need to be replaced, or can they be refinished, refaced or painted?

 Just remember, when improving a kitchen, it is important to make it safe and family friendly.
 For example, make sure that all electrical outlets are properly grounded and are the required distance from water sources.
 Make sure the floor is slip resistant and that counters have rounded edges.

-With regards to bathrooms, it may be possible that the existing tile can be used, and the fixtures such as toilets and sinks replaced.
+When it comes to bathrooms, it may be possible that the existing tile can be used, and the fixtures such as toilets and sinks replaced.
 Updating a shower door, or hardware in the room may be an easy fix.
-Like a kitchen, any work done must insure that the room is safe.
+Like a kitchen, any work done must ensure that the room is safe for the buyer.